 In the U.S., while there is no federal privacy law, several states and industries have implemented specific regulations.
 State privacy laws are among the most active kinds of legislation this year.
-When this article was written in 2023, five states (including California) have comprehensive privacy laws.
-As of July 2024, this number has increased to 19.
-As a result, roughly 44.5 percent of the U.S. population is protected by state privacy laws.
+While the California Privacy Rights Act, the Colorado Privacy Act, the Connecticut Data Privacy Act, and the Virginia Consumer Data Protection Act have set the stage, newer legislation has passed this year in Tennessee, Iowa, Indiana, and Montana.
 With the rising tide of state-level privacy laws, companies must confirm that their data practices are in alignment with the specific laws of the consumer's residence state before collecting data from their personal devices.

 On an international level, the EU's General Data Protection Regulation (GDPR) enforces stringent regulations on organizations that collect, use, or store personal data, including non-EU companies handling data of EU citizens and residents.
-GDPR also restricts data transfers to countries - like the U.S. - without an "adequacy decision" from the European Commission This regulation applies to U.S. based EV companies because they often need to enable free global data flow for important business reasons, for example, providing seamless cross-border services and support.
-Consequently, U.S. EV companies must diligently monitor how their technologies process, store, and transfer data from personal devices to ensure compliance with GDPR.
-Failure to comply can result in significant fines and damage to reputation, underscoring the importance of robust data protection measures.
+GDPR also restricts data transfers to countries - like the U.S. - without an "adequacy decision" from the European Commission, which has the power to determine, on the basis of article 45 of Regulation (EU) 2016/679, whether a non-EU country offers an adequate level of data protection.
+Consequently, U.S. EV companies need to keep a keen eye on how their technologies process, store, and transfer data collected from personal devices that could be subject to GDPR.
 Moreover, compliance with these laws not only demonstrates responsible stewardship, but also mitigates the risk of potential class-action lawsuits, especially in states with defined privacy regulations.
-For instance, the California Rental Passenger Vehicle Transactions Law (RPVT) places limits on rental car companies' access to customer data gathered through "electronic surveillance technology."
+For instance, the California Rental Passenger Vehicle Transactions Law (RPVT)1 places limits on rental car companies' access to customer data gathered through "electronic surveillance technology."
 Customers who believe their data has been misused can bring private actions under the RPVTL.
 Several class-action lawsuits have already been brought under this law in California.
 These cases stem from customers pairing their smartphones with rental vehicles' infotainment or navigation systems.
 These lawsuits should put EV and associated companies on notice to maintain robust privacy protocols to comply with state laws and avoid class actions.